• EPILOGUE

 At the very least you could read, look at, and listen to the final Sticky Friends collaboration.
 Do take your time going through it all.

 I have a tracker on my site.
 He clicked the link.
-He spent sixteen minutes reading it.

 Still no response.